guix77/phpcs-drupal-action/README.md

-# Lightweight GitHub action to check Drupal PHP coding standards, with annotations
+# Fast & inexpensive GitHub Action to check Drupal PHP coding standards with annotations

 ![PHPCS Drupal action](./resources/images/phpcs-drupal-action.png)

-This GitHub action allows to check your code against the Drupal PHP coding standards.
+This GitHub Action allows to **check your code against the Drupal PHP coding standards**.

-+ It has GitHub annotations working out-of-the box, without any special token needed;
-+ It's lightweight: unlike most other actions, it does NOT install all your composer dependencies.
-Thanks to this, a lot of GitHub action minutes can be saved over the time.
-Also, the action is much quicker.
-The downside is that the Drupal and DrupalPractice PHPCS standards are fixed and do not depend on your code base.
+It has **GitHub Annotations** working out-of-the box.
+It's **fast** and **inexpensive** (in terms of GitHub Action minutes) compared to most others.
+This is because it doesn't install your composer dependencies.
+The downside is that all components versions are fixed by the version of the action you are using, and not by your code base.

-It uses this Docker image: https://github.com/guix77/docker-phpcs-drupal
+The Docker image used by this action is automatically built from this repository on https://quay.io/repository/guix77/phpcs-drupal-action

 ## Requirements